nicjac/blog/content/posts/show-dont-tell-era.md

 ## How To Build An Interactive Demo in 2022

-There are a variety of ways to build an interactive demo for your Deep Learning model in 2022.
+There are a variety of ways to build an interactive demo for your Machine Learning model in 2022.
 Which one you pick will depend on:
 - Your target audience
 - Your software engineering skills
 - Your monetary budget